msolomon/argo/spec.md

 Argo\:

-- Takes the place of JSON in GraphQL responses
+- **Takes the place of JSON** in GraphQL responses
-- Usually meets the needs of mobile clients (and server clients) better than web clients
+- Usually **meets the needs of mobile clients** (and server clients) better than web clients
-- Works best with code generation, but also works well with interpretation
+- **Works best with code generation**, but also works well with interpretation
 - Does not currently support GraphQL Input types

-** Notes (TODO: remove) **

-hmm... i added in null bitmasks for objects, and it made things a tad worse. trying coalescing null markers and bit masks... still have a problem with error vs. absent vs. null.

-- idea: use Label before double to represent length of 0s to pad with. due to json/js, many doubles are actually smallish ints, which in ieee754 means leading w/ 0-bytes. might work out on average, esp. since 0 takes 1 byte (iirc).
-- Idea: Compact Paths to values to represent errors.
-A series of tags.
-  - If errors inlined, path up to propagation stop is implicit.
-The path from there down into any initiating non-nullable field would need to be explicit though, need to account for
-- need to handle input vs output types: arguments in particular
-  - First version: output types only?
-- i32, i64 are useful. but what about just a fixed length byte block in general? could represent that in the type system as well.
+---

+- compute wire schema
+- encode
+- decode

+TODO\:

-- idea: null collapsing. nullable fields would normally start w/ a zero byte if null, 1 otherwise. for enum & union types, this could be collapsed into just the length, if we never used 0 in the type of an enum or union. is that worth it?
+- document: null collapsing. nullable fields would normally start w/ a zero byte if null, 1 otherwise. for enum & union types, this could be collapsed into just the length, if we never used 0 in the type of an enum or union. is that worth it?
-- idea: we could explicitly mark values which have backrefs inline by using negative identifiers the first time. however, this would make encoding two-pass.
-- Idea.
-Directive on an object type or fragment to mark it as likely to repeat.
-Then both sides can keep back refs to it as elsewhere.
-This is free for nullable and unions, but need an extra byte for non nullable objects.
-I guess valid on custom scalars.
-- Idea: default values, should they have an implicit ref Identifier?

 - Document: defend against invalid back references (too low ids)
 - Document: limit read length allocations which exceed content size (if known) or a configurable limit, default 64MB
-- Idea: default backrefs for common strings: `__typename`, message, id, locations, line, column, path?
-- Problem: error extensions assumes self-describing format. so need to define that too
-- Idea: never backref empty string? or more generally, when encoding, check if backref length + value <= backref id size. may also combine w: -1 backref = empty string, which avoids separate representations of null + empty string, and can use a single reflen instead
+- Document: never backref empty string? or more generally, when encoding, check if backref length + value <= backref id size. -
-- Idea: as an optional flag, could return error extensions as a json string. this prevents the need for a custom decoder.
-- Question: can errors have entries that don't correspond to places in the response?
-If so need to figure out how to encode. nope, spec doesn't allow it
-- Todo: interfaces?
-- problem: write label even for nonnullable objects? or write presence label?

-** Problems (TODO: remove) **

-- Adding an enum: can't produce a reliable tag based on ordering, if the server adds a new enum value before the end, or removes one entirely
+- Document: Adding an enum: can't produce a reliable tag based on ordering, if the server adds a new enum value before the end, or removes one entirely
-- TODO: make sure the bounds of using 64bit varint can encode all the enums etc. that we need
-  TODO: JSON encoding. or, should it simply be a view on the binary encoding?
-  Named because it sounds sort of like
-- @encoding annotation isn't backwards compatible :(
-- de-dup all objects as soon as one object type is marked? on the reader, i think you have to, on the writer, seems crazy? i don't see any way around it though, without a verbose communcation of which types opted in... maybe we could do query-only, and ignore schema annotations? kinda anoying too
-- TODO: where to interfaces fit in? kinda just tagged selection sets
+- Document: why not input types.

 ** Introduction **